 - Overall: B-

-Crunchyroll licensed the show for both streaming and home video, although at the time of writing this has not released any dub or the series on home video.
+Crunchyroll licensed the show for both streaming and home video, although at the time of writing this they have not released a dub or the series on home video.

-Either way, what where your thoughts on the series, if you saw it that is?
+Either way, what are your thoughts on the series, if you saw it that is?

 As always I hope you enjoyed.